Jimmy Houston's bass fishing career is a long and storied one.

 While Houston never won the most prestigious title in bass fishing, he cemented his name as a pro fisherman with Bassmasters in 246 career tournament appearances.

-"I'm just tickled to death that at 74 years old, I still get to fish at the national tournament level," Houston said on the We FishASA podcast last year.
+"I'm just tickled to death that at 74 years old, I still get to fish at the national tournament level," Houston said on the We FishASA podcast in 2019.

 While Houston made plenty of money on the pro fishing circuit, he probably built a bigger name for himself through his TV show Jimmy Houston Outdoors.
 The show was on ESPN for 21 years and can still be seen on the CBS Sports network and YouTube today.